microsoft/AirSim/docs/px4_sitl.md

     }
     ```
     Notice the PX4 `[simulator]` is using TCP, which is why we need to add: `"UseTcp": true,`.
+    The "Barometer" setting keeps PX4 happy because the default AirSim barometer has a bit too much
+    noise generation.
+This setting clamps that down a bit.

 6. Now run your Unreal AirSim environment and it should connect to SITL PX4 via TCP.
 You should see a bunch of messages from the SITL PX4 window.